 - Just before you’re ready to serve, prepare the polenta.

-- Heat the milk with 700ml water and a little salt in a large pan and when just starting to boil, add the polenta in a slow steady stream.
+- Heat the milk with 500ml water.
+Just before it starts to boil, add the polenta in a slow steady stream.

 - Whisk continuously so it doesn’t go lumpy or burn on the bottom of the pan.

 - Turn the heat to very low and cook, stirring, for a few minutes until the polenta comes away from the sides of the pan.

 - Take off the heat and stir in the butter and parmesan.
 Season with salt.

 - Spoon onto 4 plates and top with the onions.
 Serve with the salsiccia sausages.